Awasi Patagonia Excursions

 • Half day, LEISURE, ACTIVE, Wildlife, Bike

-As the name says, it's the place where large herds of guanacos usually roam.
-These wild South American camelids stand at around 2 meters (7 feet) tall and weigh between 90 and 140 kg (200 to 310 lb) making them one of the largest native terrestrial mammals on the continent.
-Their presence also provides good chances to encounter other local species like foxes, pumas and condors.
-Loma Guanaco is on the way towards Laguna Azul, in an area that not many tourists visit, making it a very private and quiet spot.
-It is possible to combine this activity with other short hikes and highlights in the area.
+Loma Guanaco, as the name suggests, is a prime location for observing large herds of guanacos.
+These impressive wild South American camelids, standing approximately 2 meters (7 feet) tall and weighing between 90 and 140 kg (200 to 310 lb), are among the largest native land mammals on the continent.
+Their presence often attracts other local species, including foxes, pumas, and condors.
+Situated en route to Laguna Azul, Loma Guanaco remains off the beaten path, offering visitors a secluded and tranquil experience.
+This activity can easily be combined with other short hikes and attractions in the area.

 Paine Cascade